Le Soir: History and profile

 Le Soir was founded as a free advertising newspaper in 1887.
 Later it became a paying paper.

 When Belgium was occupied during the Second World War, Le Soir continued to be published under German censorship, unlike many Belgian newspapers which went underground.
 The paper, which became known as "Le Soir Volé" (or "Stolen Le Soir"), was parodied by the resistance group, the Front de l'Indépendance which in 1943 published a satirical pro-Allied edition of the paper, dubbed the "Faux Soir" (or "Fake Soir"), which was mixed with official copies of the paper and distributed to news kiosks in Brussels.
 The "Stolen Le Soir" was notable for including Hergé's The Adventures of Tintin cartoons in serialized form during the war.

 The renewed production of the "Free Le Soir", under Lucien Fuss, restarted on 6 September 1944, just days after the Allied Liberation of Brussels.
 The publisher of the paper is Rossel company.

 Circulation

 In the period of 1995–96 Le Soir had a circulation of 182,798 copies.
 Its 2002 circulation was 130,495 copies with a market share of 20.3%.
 The circulation of the paper was 104,000 copies in 2003 and 101,000 copies in 2004.

 Editorial stance

-Compared to its centre-right Catholic competitor, La Libre Belgique, Le Soir is seen as liberal and progressive with politically federalist leanings.
+Compared to its centrist to centre-right competitor, La Libre Belgique, Le Soir is seen as social democratic and progressive with politically federalist leanings.

 Reaffirmed on the occasion of the release of the new format on 15 November 2005, Le Soir describes its editorial stance as "a progressive and independent daily newspaper."
 It describes its aims to be a "counterweight" and "always alert, in line with society".